 Sure, Shelties are superior in obedience and working intelligence.
 However, being average is not bad.
 In fact, many popular breeds are average, including the Australian Shepherd, Boxer, Shiba, Siberian Husky, Jack Russell and the Cavalier King Charles.

-Other Reasons Shelties Are Smart
+2 Other Reasons Why Shelties Are Smart

 In the first section, we covered just one type of dog intelligence.
 But in reality, their intelligence is a lot more complex than that.
 Even Stanley Coren admits his results aren’t perfect because they don’t take into account other dimensions of dog IQ.